takuto-okuno-riken/mtess/README.md

 ##
 <b>Demo 5</b><br>

-Linearity testing<br>
+Linearity test:<br>
-1. Use FT or AAFT surrogate ("surrogate -f" or "-a" command) to generate 399 surrogate data from original time-series file.
+1. Use FT or AAFT surrogate ("surrogate -f" or "-a" command) to generate 399 surrogate data samples from the original time-series file.
 2. Use the "-l" option of the "surrotest" command for carrying out a linearity test.
 The original time-series and surrogate data files must be specified for this command.
 ~~~
 >> surrogate -f --surrnum 399 data/demo-original-8x500.csv